ACINQ/eclair/README.md

-  channels    |                                               | list existing local channels channel     | channelId                                     | retrieve detailed information about a given channel network     |                                               | list all nodes that have been announced receive     | amountMsat                                    | generate a payment request for a given amount send        | amountMsat, paymentHash, nodeId               | send a payment to a lightning node close       | channelId                                     | close a channel close       | channelId, scriptPubKey (optional)            | close a channel and send the funds to the given scriptPubKey
+  channels    |                                               | list existing local channels channel     | channelId                                     | retrieve detailed information about a given channel network     |                                               | list all nodes that have been announced receive     | amountMsat, description                       | generate a payment request for a given amount send        | amountMsat, paymentHash, nodeId               | send a payment to a lightning node close       | channelId                                     | close a channel close       | channelId, scriptPubKey (optional)            | close a channel and send the funds to the given scriptPubKey